-11. To develop a wide range of visitor experiences and an inclusive range of access and recreation opportunities whats the wide range of experiences going to be?

-12. To promote Carron Valley through appropriate media to encourage people to visit and enjoy their experience once their.
+- 11. To develop a wide range of visitor experiences and an inclusive range of access, and recreation, and business opportunities - 12.
+To promote Carron Valley through appropriate media to encourage people to visit and enjoy their experience once there their and to return to the Carron Valley on a regular basis to utilse the facilities on offer.

-Comment: FCS need to define precisely what they mean by inclusive - it's irritating the document is riddled with it

-Comment: Yes, again, we need to define precisely what is meant by the words visitor, experience and inclusive.